 - pinch of sea salt

-- toasted coconut flakes (optional)
+- toasted coconut or coconut chips (optional)

 METHOD: Mix the canned coconut milk, unsweetened coconut milk, honey, vanilla, and sea salt together in a bowl.
 Pour the mixture into the ice cream maker and follow the manufacture instructions.
 See FAQ and notes for directions on how to make this without an ice cream maker.